 Roy Abraham, M.D.
+Council Bluffs, IA Clifford K. Boese, M.D.
 Council Bluffs, IA

-Clifford K. Boese, M.D.

-Council Bluffs, IA

-Over the past few years, there has been an exponential rise in the cost of major joint arthroplasty, despite declining surgeons' fees.
-Most of these costs are incurred from inpatient hospital care.
-In the past, joint replacements were performed on the elderly; however, it is becoming a more common procedure in people under 60.
+Almost 600,000 joint replacements are carried out every year in the U.S.A.
+The cost of doing these have seen an exponential rise over the years while the surgeons' fees have declined.
+Most of the cost incurred stems from hospital inpatient care.
+While in the past, joint replacements were performed on the elderly, it is becoming a more common procedure in people less than 60 years.

-Since January 2009, we have been doing uni knee arthroplasties and PFJ replacements as a same day procedure in our surgery center.
+Since January 2009, we have been doing Uni Knee Arthroplasties and PFJ replacements as a same day procedure in our surgery center.
 Any patient fit to undergo surgery as a daycase was selected.
-General anesthesia with or without nerve block was administered according to the patients' preference.
-All patients had infiltration of subcutaneous tissues around the incision and posterior capsule with a cocktail of Bupivocaine with adrenaline, Depomedrol, Ancef, and Torradol.
-Depomedrol was not used if the patient was diabetic or had immune deficiency.
+General anesthesia with or without nerve block was administered according to the patients preference.
+All patients had infiltration of subcutaneous tissues around the incision and posterior capsule with a cocktail of Bupivocaine with adrenaline, 40 mg of Depomedrol, Ancef 750 mg, and 15 mg of Torradol.
+Depomedrol was not used if the patient was diabetic or had immunedeficiency.

-A suction drain was used postoperatively and removed before the release.
+A suction drain was put in at the end of the procedure and removed before the patient went home.
 Patients who opted for a nerve block were given a hinged brace to assist with mobilization.
 All patients received intravenous antibiotics prior to tourniquet application.
 Enteric-coated Aspirin 325 mg was given for thromboprophylaxis for one month.
-Patients were seen by a visiting nurse at home on the evening of surgery and were helped with pain control if necessary.
+Patients were seen by a visiting nurse at home on the evening of surgery and helped with pain control if necessary.